dhruvmullick/reinforcement-learning-coursera-specialisation/README.md

 2. Week 4 - Implement policy iteration, value iteration methods for DP prediction and control

 Sample-based Learning Methods
 1. Week 3 - Implement TD(0) learning for solving the Cliff Walking Environment for an agent.
+2. Week 4 - Implement Q learning and expected SARSA (on policy) step updates for Cliff Walking environment for an agent.